Working Together To Meet Your Legal Needs

 What Are Probate Assets?

 Probate administration only applies to probate assets.
-Probate assets are those assets that the decedent owned in his or her sole name at death, or that were owned by the decedent and one or more co-owners and lacked a provision for automatic succession of ownership at death.
+Probate assets are those assets that the decedent owned in his or her sole name at death, without a beneficiary being named.
+Jointly owned assets pass to the joint owner at the death of the first.

 Who Oversees The Probate Process?